Dutch Defence: 1.d4 f5 2.c4...... 5.Nf3

 TL;DR

-Written by
+Reviewed by

-Dutch Defence: 1.d4 f5 2.c4...
+Dutch Defence: 1.d4 f5 2.c4......
 5.Nf3: A Complete Guide

-Dutch Defence: 1.d4 f5 2.c4...
+Dutch Defence: 1.d4 f5 2.c4......
 5.Nf3 - Opening Moves

 Summary

 The Dutch Defence: 1.d4 f5 2.c4...
-5.Nf3 arises after 1.d4 f5 2.c4 Nf6 3.g3 g6 4.Bg2 Bg7 5.Nf3 and falls under ECO code A87.
-With 149,596 Lichess games across all rating levels, it is a specialized opening choice.
+5.Nf3 begins with 1.d4 f5 2.c4 Nf6 3.g3 g6 4.Bg2 Bg7 5.Nf3 (ECO A87).
+With 149,596 games on record, the patterns below come from the largest practical sample available.

 History and Notable Players

 It arises from the Dutch Defence: 1.d4 f5 2.c4...
 3.g3.
-Among the most prolific practitioners on the White side are Robert 1 Ruck (11 games), Bogdan Lalic (9 games), Srdjan Panzalovic (8 games).
-On the Black side, notable exponents include Thanh Trang Hoang (26 games), Vladimir P Malaniuk (22 games), Georg Danner (19 games).
+Among the most prolific White practitioners are Robert 1 Ruck (11 games), Bogdan Lalic (9 games), Srdjan Panzalovic (8 games).
+Black-side regulars include Thanh Trang Hoang (26 games), Vladimir P Malaniuk (22 games), Georg Danner (19 games).

 Main Lines and Variations

-After 1.d4 f5 2.c4 Nf6 3.g3 g6 4.Bg2 Bg7 5.Nf3, the main continuations include:
+The main branches off 1.d4 f5 2.c4 Nf6 3.g3 g6 4.Bg2 Bg7 5.Nf3 include:

 Practice on Chessiverse